hmkuklinski/pomodoro/README.md

 # ToDo

 I would like to have a user login option to store tasks and to create a section of past completed tasks.

+# Updates:
+01/25/24 - Added a Change Background Image and Preselect Music Playlist Options in Sidebar

+02/06/24 - Added a Random Quotes Generator in Sidebar (uses API)